 Bad or Old Fuel in Your Bad Boy Lawn Mower

-Bad Boy lawn mowers offers gas and diesel powered lawn mowers.
+Bad Boy lawn mowers offer gas and diesel-powered lawn mowers.
 Most of the mowers in Bad Boy’s lineup use gas so I’ll address that first.

 Old Gas in Your Bad Boy Lawn Mower

-Because gasoline can begin to breakdown and become less effective as soon as 30 days after purchase, it’s important to use the gas and not let it sit around.
-Most gasolines on the market today include ethanol.
+Because gasoline can begin to break down and become less effective as soon as 30 days after purchase, it’s important to use the gas and not let it sit around.
+Most types of gasoline on the market today include ethanol.